Digital Legacy Archive · 1988 – June 14, 2025

 Surviving a suicide bombing in Iraq at 17 that took his sight, Dr. Qusay rebuilt his life through education, advocacy, and service — earning three degrees from UT Austin, serving on the board of Doctors Without Borders USA, and publishing his memoir weeks before his passing.

-Explore the archive — select a chapter:70+Reconstructive surgeries endured
+Explore the archive — select a chapter:

 Dr. Hussein addressing graduates at the University of Texas at Austin